houghb/ligpy/doc/index.rst

 recently developed experimental techniques for kinetically-controlled fast pyrolysis of biomass have yet to be applied to lignin.

-ligpy is a package developed to solve the kinetic model we describe in our 2016 paper, **Detailed kinetic modeling of lignin pyrolysis for process optimization** (a link to the paper will be added when it is published).
+ligpy is the package developed to solve the kinetic model we describe in our 2016 paper, **Detailed kinetic modeling of lignin pyrolysis for process optimization** (a link to the paper will be added when it is published).

-To start using ligpy see the "Getting started" page below.
+To start using ligpy see the "Installing ligpy" and "Getting started" pages below.

 Contents